youzer-name/node-red-contrib-value-for/README.md

 You can configure nodes to report just once after the range/value matched configuration or report continously starting new timers each "for" time.

+### Persistence (added in v 1.0.5)
+* Each node stores its state in the selected [context store](https://nodered.org/docs/user-guide/context) (e.g. `localfilesystem`) so that:
+- Pending timers survive a Node-RED restart or redeploy.
+- Messages scheduled to fire *after* a restart will still be delivered at their original expiry time (or flagged if already expired).
+- Uses Node-RED context storage to remember pending timers.
+- When restarted:
+  - If a timer is still in the future, the message will be delivered at the correct time.
+  - If a timer has already expired during downtime, behavior is controlled by the **Expired handling** option.

+* Expired handling
+- When a message’s timer expires while Node-RED is offline, you can choose:

+  - **Discard** – Drop the expired message (default, no persistence).
+  - **Send anyway** – Deliver the message immediately on restart.
+  - **Flag and send** – Deliver the message and add:
+    - `msg.expired = true`
+    - `msg.triggerOriginalExpiry = <unix timestamp>`
+    - Downstream nodes can decide whether to keep or discard it.

 ## Changelog

+#### 1.0.5

+* Added persistence across NodeRED restarts or redeployments
+* You must have a persistent context store configured for this to work

 #### 1.0.0